Serving Persecuted Christians Worldwide - Central African Republic - Open Doors UK & Ireland

 How many Christians are there in the Central African Republic?

-There are 3.7 million Christians in CAR, which is 74% of the country’s population of five million.
-Though it’s a high percentage, these believers are still increasingly vulnerable to persecution.
+There are 3.8 million Christians in CAR, which is 74% of its total population of 5.1 million.

-How can I help Christians in the Central African Republic?
+How can I help Christians in the CAR?

-Please keep praying for your brothers and sisters in Central African Republic.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Please keep praying for your brothers and sisters in CAR.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

 Open Doors works through local partners to support believers in the Central African Republic with persecution survival training, economic empowerment projects and trauma care.